eraofchaos/eraofchaos.github.io/artifacts/Withering Staff.md

 ---
 title: "Artifacts - Sword of Frost - Withering Staff"
 permalink: /artifacts/Withering Staff/
-excerpt: "Sword of Frost - Withering Staff.
+excerpt: "Era of Chaos  Sword of Frost - Withering Staff.
 A staff used by an Arch Lich.
 One of the components of the Sword of Frost."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Withering Staff.md"